MPH Eligibility and Prerequisite Requirements

 3+2 Dual Degree

 St. Catherine University offers a fast track, "3+2" dual degree option for a limited number of St. Kate's students enrolled as bachelor's degree-seeking students in the following majors: Communication Studies, Economics, Exercise and Sport Science, Nutrition, Psychology, Public Health, Women in International Development, and Women's Studies.
 Qualifying students will complete their undergraduate majors in three years.
 In their fourth year -- while still enrolled at the undergraduate level -- students will begin taking MPH courses while completing remaining undergraduate courses.
 Dual degree applicants must meet all admission requirements listed on this page.
 Interested students should consult with their advisors early, and should apply for admission in the fall of their junior year.

 Please read the application instructions below before completing the online application at the bottom of this page.

-The MPH application priority deadline is January 15 for fall enrollment.
+The priority deadline for entry-level applicants is January 15 for fall enrollment.
 Applications received after the deadline will be considered on a space-available basis.
 First priority for admission and for scholarship awards will be given to those who apply by January 15.